International Students

 - Projects interest employers because it shows them how you are applying your skills and knowledge outside the classroom.
 These can be personal projects such as repairing car engines (Engineering), developing a website that uses scraped information for some purpose or create a program that scrapes the internet news and posts the top 3 articles to your social media (Computer Science), creating or revamping a database (Computer Science or MIS), or conducting research (Science, Psychology).
 What skills do you have that could help someone or some organization?
 If you’d like to discuss some ideas, please see your career counselor.

-- Volunteering at organizations in a capacity that is related to your field is great experience.
-There are many organizations, both on and off campus, that are understaffed and need help.
-Some examples include: supporting your favorite student organization by organizing/analyzing all their membership and financial data (Computer Science, MIS), assisting at Metro Ministries homeless shelter clinic (Healthcare Administration, BioMed), or helping the local Ronald McDonald House with their social media marketing (Marketing, Communication).
+- Volunteering at organizations is great experience.
+There are many organizations, both on and off campus, that need help.
+Some examples include: supporting your favorite student organization by organizing/analyzing their membership and financial data (Computer Science, Business Analytics), assisting at Metro Ministries homeless shelter clinic (Healthcare Administration, BioMed), or helping the local Ronald McDonald House with their social media marketing (Marketing, Communication). *Note: Volunteering for a project or regular hours off campus to gain work experience that is related to your major requires approved CPT paperwork.

 - Leading a student organization is a great skillset for your resume and it is very much like a job.
 Employers are seeking applicants who have done more than go to class.
 Leadership shows that you have initiative as well as strong organizational and communication skills.
 Perhaps you could increase membership, or improve fundraising efforts, or even reduce attrition.
 All of these items would be impressive examples to add to your resume.